-As American Evangelical Christian Leaders, we recognize both our opportunity and our responsibility to offer a biblically based moral witness that can help shape public policy in the most powerful nation on earth, and therefore contribute to the well-being of the entire world.1 Whether we will enter the public square and offer our witness there is no longer an open question.
+As American evangelical Christian leaders, we recognize both our opportunity and our responsibility to offer a biblically based moral witness that can help shape public policy in the most powerful nation on earth, and therefore contribute to the well-being of the entire world.1 Whether we will enter the public square and offer our witness there is no longer an open question.
 We are in that square, and we will not withdraw.

 While we cannot here review the full range of relevant biblical convictions related to care of the creation, we emphasize the following points:

 - Christians must care about climate change because we love God the Creator and Jesus our Lord, through whom and for whom the creation was made.
 This is God’s world, and any damage that we do to God’s world is an offense against God Himself (Gen. 1; Ps.
 24; Col. 1:16).

 - Christians must care about climate change because we are called to love our neighbors, to do unto others as we would have them do unto us, and to protect and care for the least of these as though each was Jesus Christ himself (Mt.
 22:34-40; Mt.
 7:12; Mt.
 25:31-46).

 - Christians, noting the fact that most of the climate change problem is human induced, are reminded that when God made humanity he commissioned us to exercise stewardship over the earth and its creatures.
 Climate change is the latest evidence of our failure to exercise proper stewardship, and constitutes a critical opportunity for us to do better (Gen. 1:26-28).

 Love of God, love of neighbor, and the demands of stewardship are more than enough reason for evangelical Christians to respond to the climate change problem with moral passion and concrete action.

 CLAIM 4: The need to act now is urgent.
 Governments, businesses, churches, and individuals all have a role to play in addressing climate change—;starting now.